NFV Platform Design: A Survey

-Thanks to these indispensable merits, NFV keeps gaining momentum from both industry and academia.
+Thanks to these indispensable merits, NFV continues to gain momentum in both industry and academia.
 The first concerted effort towards NFV standardization began in 2012, with the appointment of the European Telecommunications Standards Institute (ETSI)~\cite{etsi} as Industry Specification Group.
-Currently, ETSI consists of more than 500 members across the world, including major telecommunication operators, service providers, manufacturers, as well as universities.
-In the meanwhile, the continuous advancement of COTS hardware capabilities and the emergence of high-speed packet processing techniques adequately close the previously huge performance gap between software network functions and specialized middleboxes.
-Resources of other hardware components, such as Graphics Processing Unit (GPU), smartNICs, and in-path programmable network devices, can also be exploited to share the workload and alleviate the burden of CPU.
+Currently, ETSI comprises more than 500 members worldwide, including major telecommunications operators, service providers, manufacturers, and universities.
+In the meantime, the continuous advancement of COTS hardware capabilities and the emergence of high-speed packet-processing techniques have significantly narrowed the previously large performance gap between software network functions and specialized middleboxes.
+Resources from other hardware components, such as Graphics Processing Units (GPUs), smartNICs, and in-path programmable network devices, can also be exploited to share the workload and alleviate the burden on the CPU.